eeriespace/eeriespace.github.io/_posts/2020-02-29-play-report-faust-cherubim-king-10-704.md

 FAUST CHERUBIM KING 10-704 space station, commanded by **Adam Hamilton**, which at the beginning of the year 4000 made a living by spying for the ecoterrorist communes.
-> I didn't want to fill any more details bout this NPC right now.
+> I didn't want to fill any more details about this NPC right now.

 **Faust-C**, as it's commonly known, is the source of both envy and admiration of many other space stations that conduct dishonest businesses.
 The whole space